 Protecting customer's interests

-One of the important functions of the Department of Energy is to protect the interests of water, electricity and sewerage services customers in the Emirate of Abu Dhabi - whether they are residential, commercial or industrial customers, Government, Agriculture, Fisheries and Livestock, etc.
+One of the important functions of the Department of Energy is to protect the interests of water, electricity and sewerage services customers in the Emirate of Abu Dhabi - whether they are Residential, Commercial, Industrial, Government, Agriculture, Fisheries and Livestock, etc.

-The DoE does this by monitoring the different types of customer services and the standard of delivery of those services that are provided by:
+The DoE does this by monitoring the different types of customer services and the standard of delivery of those services that are provided by the two water and electricity distribution and supply companies in Abu Dhabi:

 - Abu Dhabi Sewerage Services Company (ADSSC)

-The companies are monitored by the DoE to ensure they comply with their customer service obligations described in Law No (2) of 1998, their respective operating licenses and any Regulations (issued by the Department of Energy).
+The companies are monitored by the DoE to ensure they comply with their customer service obligations described in Law No (2) of 1998 and Law No (11) of 2018, in accordance with their respective operating licenses and any Regulations (issued by the Department of Energy).

 The Distribution Companies